 - the current consent document

-- any newly proposed consent document
+- participant signed consents (brought to the convened meeting)

 - the Application for Continuation

 - protocol deviation log (if applicable)

 - adverse event log (if applicable)

-- signed Disclosures of Financial Interest Forms
+- signed Disclosures of Financial Interest Forms (if applicable)

 In conducting continuing review of research ineligible for expedited review, all IRB members are provided with and review all of the above-referenced material.
 The Primary Reviewer and IRB Chair will also receive a copy of the most recent protocol version.
 At the convened IRB Board meeting, the Primary Reviewer will lead the IRB through the completion of the regulatory criteria for approval in the Reviewer's Checklists.